-Weblate can import and export Excel Open XML (xlsx) files.
+Excel Open XML (.xlsx) files can be imported and exported.

-When using xlsx files for translation upload, be aware that only the active worksheet is considered and there must be at least a column called source (which contains the source string) and a column called target (which contains the translation).
-Additionally there should be the column context (which contains the context path of the translation string).
-If you use the xlsx download for exporting the translations into an Excel workbook, you already get a file with the correct file format.
+When uploading XLSX files for translation, be aware that only the active worksheet is considered, and there must be at least a column called source (which contains the source string) and a column called target (which contains the translation).
+Additionally there should be the column called context (which contains the context path of the translation string).
+If you use the XLSX download for exporting the translations into an Excel workbook, you already get a file with the correct file format.